Odjit/KindredInnkeeper/README.md

   - Names the owner of the room you are in.
 - `.inn inforeload`
   - Reloads the inn info from the config file.
+- `.inn dismantleoff`
+  - stops the dismantling of all tiles on the plot you're on. (will cause lag)
+- `.inn moveoff`
+  - stops the moving of all tiles on the plot you're on. (will cause lag)
+- `.inn blockrelocate`
+  - Blocks the relocation of the castle heart of the plot you're on.
+- `.inn spawntable (table research tier: 1/2/3)`
+  - Spawns a neutral research table at the mouse location.

 ### Player Accessible Commands:
 - `.inn join`